ccs-amsterdam/r-course-material/tutorials/HuggingFace.md

 [documentation](https://huggingface.co/docs/api-inference/detailed_parameters),
 but we’ll spoil the answers because we’re cool like that:

 - We specify the model in the **endpoint**.
-An API endpoint is basically just a URL that indicates what resource on a server you want to interact with.
 To use the Inference API for a specific model, the endpoint is:
   `https://api-inference.huggingface.co/models/[author]/[modelname]`.
-- The [documentation for zero-shot classification tasks](https://huggingface.co/docs/api-inference/detailed_parameters#zero-shot-classification-task) shows us that we need to make a **POST request** to the API endpoint in which we include the input text and candidate labels in a specific JSON format (which we show below).
+- The [documentation for zero-shot classification tasks](https://huggingface.co/docs/api-inference/detailed_parameters#zero-shot-classification-task) shows us that we need to make a **POST request** to the API endpoint in which we include the input text and candidate labels in a specific JSON format.
 - In the same documentation we see that to authenticate, we need to include an Authorization header, and provide the value “Bearer \[our shiny token\]”.
-This is a commonly used standard, that is readily supported by httr2.
+This is a commonly used standard (same as we saw for dummyJSON).

 Without further ado, let us show you the R code, and then we’ll go through it step-by-step.